 Does your business or organization want to support CTE learning for middle school students?

 DC CTE connects organizations who can offer industry-related events, workplace tours, mentorship, internships, and more with local middle school students.
-Contact Francesca Glover with information about what you can offer at Francesca.Glover@dc.gov, or fill out our contact form.
+Contact Francesca Glover with information about how your business or organization would like to get involved at Francesca.Glover@dc.gov, or fill out our contact form.